 Icon Behavior Shortcut Edit Use the Edit menu to search, replace, or navigate the code displayed in the SQL Editor: Select Find to provide a search target, and search the SQL Editor contents.
-Option/Alt + Shift + N Cmd/Ctrl + F Select Replace to locate and replace (with prompting) individual occurrences of the target.
-Option + Cmd + F (MAC) Ctrl + Shift + F (Others) Select Go to Line/Column to go to specified line number and column position Cmd/Ctrl + L Select Indent Selection to indent the currently selected text.
-Tab
+Cmd+F Select Replace to locate and replace (with prompting) individual occurrences Option+Cmd+F of the target.
+(MAC) Ctrl+Shift+F (Others) Select Go to Line/Column to go to specified line number and column position Cmd+L or Ctrl+L